Blind Image Deconvolution Using Variational Deep Image Prior: Proposed Method

 where $\rho'()$ is the derivative of $\rho()$.
-As shown in Eqn.~\ref{eqn:lower_bound}, irrespective of the form of $\rho()$, $P(I_s|\xi_x, \xi_y)$ becomes a trivial Gaussian distribution when equality is attained, which simplifies the derivation and the implementation.
+As shown in Eqn.~\ref{eqn:lower_bound}, irrespective of the form of $\rho()$, $P(I_s|\xi_x, \xi_y)$ becomes a trivial Gaussian distribution when equality is attained, which simplifies the derivation and the implementation because other penalty functions are discontinuous and the integral is too complicated to obtain (\textit{e.g.}, $|x|$, $\ln|x|$).
+Besides, a Gaussian distribution is usually utilized to approximate the real distribution in VB-based methods, and the multiplication of two Gaussian distributions is much easier to calculate.